IISH/drupal-module-querytool/README.md

 # drupal-module-querytool
 This module provides an interface for researchers who want to request a specific dataset.
-The can build a query to compose a dataset bases on datatype, classification type, year, region and multiple indicators.
+They can build a query to compose a dataset based on datatype, classification type, year, region and multiple indicators.

-version 0.1-dev
+version 0.2-dev

 # Installation
 - enable module querytool, querytool_topics and topics_taxonomy